OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class04-Variables.md

 [Finish adding the variable, click SAVE]

 All done.
-Now we need to reference our Variable from the script in our process.
+Now we need to reference our Variable from the script in our Process Step.

 [Click Process, open the Step, navigate to the script block]